Can you really swim in a swim spa?

 Swim spas are designed with powerful swim jets that create a constant water resistance moving in one direction.
 This flow of water pushes against your body as you swim, holding you in a fixed position much like doing laps in a swimming pool or lap pool.
 The larger rectangular pool area allows enough space for leg kicking and arm movement needed for freestyle, butterfly and even breaststroke.

-NUMBER OF SWIM JETS & THE PUMPS THAT POWER THE
+THE NUMBER OF SWIM JETS & PUMPS THAT POWER THEM

 Sapphire swim spas have been designed to accommodate all fitness levels by adjusting the number of swim jets that are running as you swim.
 You can lower the speed for a long endurance swim, or turn them right up for a speed session.